-It's possible, but rare, for babies to be born with lactose intolerance caused by a complete absence of lactase activity.
+It's possible, but rare, for babies to be born with lactose intolerance caused by a lack of lactase.
 This disorder is passed from generation to generation in a pattern of inheritance called autosomal recessive, meaning that both the mother and the father must pass on the same gene variant for a child to be affected.
-Premature infants may also have lactose intolerance because of an insufficient lactase level.
+Premature infants can also have lactose intolerance because of an insufficient lactase level.

 Factors that can make you or your child more prone to lactose intolerance include: